thekateblock/NursingDVPilot_oct2016/Analyses_nursingpilot_oct2016.md

 -   Sample of 192 men and women after selecting only heterosexual people
 -   GOAL: select DVS, refine predictions
--   In this pilot, we tried out 3 measures of "interest"
+-   In this pilot, we tried out 4 measures of "interest"
     -   A self-report fit measure we made up (6 items)
     -   A 3-item interest measure we have use previously
     -   A measure of ranking nursing against other jobs
+    -   measure of self-nursing overlap
 -   The New FIT measure shows great intercorrelations, so all items seem reliable
--   Fit, interest and Rank of nursing show predicted gender differences
+-   Fit, interest, overlap and Rank of nursing show predicted gender differences
--   All three relate to communal values
+-   All 4 relate to communal values
--   For men, Fit and interest but not rank relate significantly to rate of men moving into nursing, maybe we should not select rank as a measure
+-   For men, Fit, interest, overlap, but not rank relate significantly to rate of men moving into nursing, maybe we should not select rank as a measure then!!!
 -   Ran interactions for men predicting interest and fit from "rate of men moving into nursing" \* "communal values"
     -   Seems like both independently have an effect
     -   interactions are small-ish and ns.
 They are in the wrong direction for FIT?